GiancarlosIO/webpack-nexus/README.md

 ## Create an app
 > webpack-nexus the-name-of-your-project

-It will create a folder with your project
+It will create a folder with your project name, navigate to it.
 > cd the-name-of-your-project

+## Start coding with:
+> yarn start # or npm start

+To compile in production mode:
+> yarn build # or npm run build

 That's it, happy coding! 🎉